M2Team/NanaBox/CONTRIBUTING.md

 - Visual Studio 2022 or later.
-  - You also need install ARM64 components (MSVC Toolchain and ATL/MFC) if you want to compile ARM64 version of NanaBox.
+  - You also need install ARM64 components (MSVC Toolchain and ATL/MFC) if you want to compile the ARM64 version of NanaBox.
 - Windows 11 SDK or later.
-  - You also need install ARM64 components if you want to compile ARM64 version of NanaBox.
+  - You also need to install ARM64 components if you want to compile ARM64 version of NanaBox.

 #### How to build all targets of NanaBox